 The Economic Affairs Interim Committee tackled economic development issues in the 2003-04 interim by reviewing what Montana has been doing in economic development and assessing options that could help companies in need of venture or equity capital.
-Assisted by an ad hoc working group, the Committee proposed a resolution urging the Governor's Office of Economic Development to support educational and networking resources for "angel" or early-stage investor networks and a bill providing tax credit incentives for investors in equity funds.
-The Committee also adopted recommendations from economic developers for legislation intended to help businesses locate or expand in Montana.
+Assisted by an ad hoc working group, the Committee proposed a resolution urging the Governor's Office of Economic Development to support educational and networking resources for "angel" or early-stage investor networks.
+The Committee heard but did not adopt bills providing tax credit incentives for investors in equity funds and legislation intended to help businesses locate or expand in Montana.

 As used in this report, venture or equity capital describes cash invested in startup companies or early-stage companies.
 Venture funds are a high risk type of investment made with expectations of high rates of return.
 Although venture and equity are not entirely synonymous in describing investments or capital, the terms will be used together when appropriate.
-A "venture" is a high-risk startup.
-A venture fund refers to a high-risk fund.
+A "venture" also may refer to a high-risk startup.
+A venture fund refers to a high-risk fund focused on ventures.